VillegasGG/greedy-fire-simulator/README.md

 - Simulates fire spread step by step.
 - At each time step, selects the best node to protect using a greedy policy.
 - Returns the results in a directory.

+### Principal methods

+- GreedySim.run(): Runs the full simulation
+- GreedySim.step(): Executes a single simulation step

+### Utility functions

+- get_candidates(tree, state, ff):   This function is **not** part of any class, so it can be used directly from your code to obtain the candidate nodes to protect at each step.